circularlizard/OSMEventBrowser/docs/architecture.md

 1. All client-side components **SHOULD** only communicate with internal API routes (e.g., /api/osm/events), never directly with the external OSM API domain.
 2. The proxy route **MUST** read the access\_token from the secure HTTP-Only cookie.
+3. The proxy **MUST** handle OSM API quirks, specifically ensuring that endpoints under `ext/` have a trailing slash (e.g., `ext/events/summary/`), otherwise the upstream API returns 404 or 403 errors.

 ### **B. Token Refresh Logic**